Getting Started With SKL

 I order to build our system we have to:

-Use a Standard Knowledge Language Engine (SKL Engine) to read and execute our Schemas to perform the operations our app requires.
+Use a to read and execute our Schemas to perform the operations our app requires.

 Write code to implement the application